AN INTEGRATED Approach

 Moving the Materials

-All impacted PCB soils were loaded to TDG regulated long-haul trucks and transported to a facility near St. Ambroise, Quebec.
+All impacted PCB soils were loaded to TDG regulated long haul trucks and transported to a facility near St. Ambroise, Quebec.
 Extra precaution was taken by lining dump trucks and securing each load with a tarp covering to contain the hazardous materials.
-At the Quebec facility, the contaminated soil was burned to ash, which was then landfilled.
+At the Quebec facility, the contaminated soil was burned to ash, which was then sent to a landfill.

 Eyes in the Air, on the Ground

 Significant environmental management and control plans were developed to monitor the effect of the operation on its surroundings.
 Dust levels were monitored to ensuring the integrity of the air quality both on and off site.
 Furthermore, a complete ground and storm water management program was undertaken, including upgrading of all ditches and water treatment program at the onsite water treatment facility.